35mm BW Film - FPP Super Positive Film (1 Roll)

 FPP BW Super Positive film is an orthochromatic, low contrast, low iso BW positive film from the Film Photography Project.

 This film will produce a BW positive when processed in standard BW chemistry!

 Why was this film made?

 This film is a Dactylographic film, used in the study of finger prints!

 If you are not using a hand-held light meter, dial iso 25 into your camera's light meter.
 Once you expose for iso 25, open up your lens 5 f-stops (or lower shutter speed) for iso 0.8.

 above: Video review from Noah / Analog Resurgence - below: Analogue Wonderland review

 Notes from FPP's Michael Raso - "When shooting such (an incredible!) low asa, I shoot in daylight with my lens fully open at about 1/10th or 1/15th sec.
 I highly recommend the Gossen Luna Pro F light meter.
 It dials down to iso 0.8."

 Keep your film Light Tight!
-This film is subject to "light piping" when exposed to room light.
+This film stock is subject to "light piping" when exposed to room light.
 Please load in dim light and store in a dark camera bag before and after shooting.
 If storing your film in fridge, freezer or home shelf, store in a light tight bag as well.
 What is light piping?
 Read our blog by Leslie Lazenby.
-As with all of our films being shot using vintage cameras, your results are not guaranteed.
+Film Washi is an experimental film.
+Your results are not guaranteed.